Of love and liturgies

 It must be wedding season - because we're getting regular enquiries at the OneBody office from ministers and couples wanting help with services for couples in love - couples getting married in church, couples getting married or entering a civil partnership and wanting the church to bless their union, or to say prayers with them after their civil service.

 Back in the day, before anyone had even conceived of the idea of civil partnerships, much less marriage equality, LGCM helped scores of couples to find a sympathetic (and courageous!) minister to conduct a blessing for them.
 With no proper legal recognition for their relationships, gay and lesbian couples turned to the church to make their commitment to one another, before God.
-You can read about one of those early pioneers, Tony Crowe, on our Christian Voices Coming Out page, and hear him speaking about some of the first ceremonies he conducted at Charlton in south London.

 Although times have changed, we still find people seeking advice on ceremonies, so here are some of our thoughts.